iVis-at-Bilkent/sbgnviz.js/README.md

 `sbgnviz.arePortsEnabled()`
 Get if node ports are enabled.

+`sbgnviz.setPortsOrdering(nodes, ordering, portDistance)`
+Sets the ordering of the given nodes.
+Ordering options are 'L-to-R', 'R-to-L', 'T-to-B', 'B-to-T', 'none'.
+If a node does not have any port before the operation and it is supposed to have some after operation the portDistance parameter is used to set the distance between the node center and the ports.
+The default port distance is 70.
+Considers undoable option.

 `sbgnviz.startSpinner(classname)`
 Starts a spinner at the middle of network container element.
 You can specify a css class that the spinner will have.
 The default classname is 'default-class'.
 Requires 'fontawesome.css'.